finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Consider keyboard shortcuts

 ## Icebox (CGS v3+)
+- Clear the background once a card enters the play area in *Play Mode*
 - Allow any player to move cards in the play area, instead of just the player who put it there
 - Add option to restart game in *Play Mode*
 - Process horizontal/vertical input on *Card Viewer Zoom*, allowing horizontal/vertical swipes
-- Allow rotation in *Deck Editor* to keep viewing the currently selected card
+- Allow rotation to keep viewing the currently selected card
 - Support deep links for games and decks through https://docs.branch.io/
 - Support Android Search button
 - Show loading bar when loading/downloading a card game.
 Currently, a "cards finished loading" message appears after the cards finish loading
 - Synchronize points across teams in *Play Mode*
 - Share discard pile between all players who share a deck in *Play Mode*
 - Synchronize dice across all connected players in *Play Mode*
-- Clear the background once a card enters the play area in *Play Mode*
 - Add link to rules from somewhere within *Play Mode*
 - Support multiple card backs
 - Support more than 1 card face